foxnewsnetwork/tracago/README.md

 3. introduce a page before new escrows that ask the user to select what sort of contract
 4. introduce new shipping deal contract
 6. Provide a way to change step type (from payment step to vanilla, for instance)
-8. Change payment step to pay-in step and pay-out step
 9. provide a way for users to request to have their left-over money back
 10. contract types should be implemented (international shipping contract, etc.)
 11. Allows the other person to view the contract if he has the view-key